bootphon/ABX-accent/abx-accent/scripts/README.rst

-#ABX-Accent Scripts
+# ABX-Accent Scripts

 This project is organized into two main modules:

-***prepare***: Includes submodules and scripts for dataset preprocessing and formatting.
+* **`prepare`**: Contains submodules and scripts for dataset preprocessing and formatting.
-***evals***: Includes submodules for running evaluations on the prepared dataset.
+* **`evals`**: Contains submodules for running evaluations on the prepared datasets.

-Each module is structured for clarity and modularity to support reproducible ABX evaluations across accents.
+Each module is designed with clarity and modularity in mind to support reproducible ABX evaluations across accents.